-As of December 31, 2018, we had cash and cash equivalents of \$196.6 million, which consisted of highly-liquid investments with a maturity of three months or less.
-In addition, we held marketable securities of \$43.7 million in available-for-sale corporate bonds and U.S. Treasury securities, which had maturities greater than three months.
+As of December 31, 2019, we had cash and cash equivalents of \$198.0 million, which consisted of highly-liquid investments with a maturity of three months or less.
+In addition, we held marketable securities of \$11.1 million in available-for-sale corporate bonds and U.S. Treasury securities, which had maturities greater than three months.
 Since inception, we have received net proceeds of \$91.7 million from the issuance of redeemable convertible preferred stock and convertible preferred stock and \$52.5 million (\$49.7 million net proceeds) in connection with the sale of common stock in our initial public offering.
-Since 2013, we have received \$45.2 million from proceeds related to stock option exercises and our employee stock purchase plan.
-For the years ended December 31, 2018, 2017 and 2016, we received \$19.5 million, \$14.0 million and \$8.0 million, respectively, in proceeds related to these stock programs.
+Since 2013, we have received \$51.1 million from proceeds related to stock option exercises and our employee stock purchase plan.
+For the years ended December 31, 2019, 2018 and 2017, we received \$5.9 million, \$19.5 million and \$14.0 million, respectively, in proceeds related to these stock programs.

-Our principal uses of cash for liquidity and capital resources in the year ended December 31, 2018 consisted of net purchases of available-for-sale investments of \$12.7 million and our capital expenditures of \$13.0 million including additional rental equipment, intangible assets, and other property, plant and equipment.
-The uses of cash were partially offset by \$0.7 million of gross proceeds received from the sale of former rental assets.
+Our principal uses of cash for liquidity and capital resources in the year ended December 31, 2019 consisted of payment for the New Aera acquisition of \$70.4 million (net of cash acquired) and capital expenditures of \$6.5 million including additional rental equipment, intangible assets, and other property, plant and equipment.

 We believe that our current cash, cash equivalents, marketable securities, and the cash to be generated from expected product sales and rentals will be sufficient to meet our projected operating and investing requirements for at least the next twelve months.
 However, our liquidity assumptions may prove to be incorrect, and we could utilize our available financial resources sooner than we currently expect.
-Our future funding requirements will depend on many factors, including market acceptance of our products; the cost of our research and development activities; payments from customers; the cost, timing, and outcome of litigation or disputes relating to intellectual property rights, our products, employee relations, cyber security incidents, or otherwise; the cost and timing of regulatory clearances or approvals; the cost and timing of establishing additional sales, marketing, and distribution capabilities; and the effect of competing technological and market developments.
+Our future funding requirements will depend on many factors, including market acceptance of our products; the cost of our research and development activities; payments from customers; the cost, timing, and outcome of litigation or disputes involving intellectual property rights, our products, employee relations, cyber security incidents, or otherwise; the cost and timing of acquisitions; the cost and timing of regulatory clearances or approvals; the cost and timing of establishing additional sales, marketing, and distribution capabilities; and the effect of competing technological and market developments.
 In the future, we may acquire businesses or technologies from third parties, and we may decide to raise additional capital through debt or equity financing to the extent we believe this is necessary to successfully complete these acquisitions.
 Our future capital requirements will also depend on many additional factors, including those set forth in the section of this Annual Report on Form 10-K entitled "Risk Factors."